absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 #### 4. Filters

 Filters play a crucial role in refining the data displayed in widgets.
-Each map contains specific fields that help filter the data presented.
+Each map contains specific fields that help refine the displayed data..
 Time windows serve as a fundamental filter, defining the period of data retrieval.

 Data sources act as filters, particularly concerning client IDs and channel IDs.
 Most charts currently support multiple data sources simultaneously.
 When a channel is selected, the associated client must be connected to that channel to enable data retrieval from the backend.